 Strictly speaking, how a political party to which I do not belong conducts its own internal affairs is none of my business, and gloating over something that appears to me is more about turmoil is not something I want to be part of.
 Strangely enough, even though I have never been a member of the Labour party, I have had a soft spot for it ever since my teenage years.
 In my earlier blog, I set out a number of concerns I would want to be satisfied about, were I to throw my lot in with Labour, and that still remains.
 In some ways, Momentum represents many of the concerns that drew me to Labour all those years ago in a way that Labour post Jim Callaghan (except for John Smith) has not.
 It also relates to how, bizarre as it may seem, when Corbyn, the outsider, first threw his hat into the ring, I preferred him to various Blairite clone alternatives.

-There is something about the way Momentum has gone about things, by its naivety, extremism and what appears to be bullying tactics, that makes me wary, and this is not just a local matter but is likely happening throughout the country.
-It is true that Southend Labourites, pre-election time at least, many who had for a long time faithfully served and likely dominated the party, never struck me as all that enthusiastic about Corbyn, but that has changed with the recent influx of Momentum leaning new members.
-Yet for Corbyn’s disciples, most I reckon to be Momentum supporters, to seek revenge or effect a coup, reminds me of totalitarian purges, and it ain’t nice.
-I wish Labour well, mindful the local party has some good long serving members who have faithfully served with lots still to contribute, who deserve respect.
+There is something about the way Momentum has gone about things, by its naivety, arguably extremism and what appears to be bullying tactics, that makes me wary, and this is not just a local matter but is likely happening throughout the country.
+It is true that Southend Labourites, pre-election time at least, many who had for a long time faithfully served and likely dominated the party, never struck me as enthusiastic about Corbyn, but that has changed with the recent influx of Momentum leaning new members.
+Yet for Corbyn’s disciples, most I reckon to be Momentum supporters, if there aim is to seek revenge or effect a coup, reminiscent of totalitarian purges, that would be a mistake.
+While ideology and honest debate do matter, I feel Labour does best when it is a “broad church”.
+I wish Labour well, mindful the local party has some good long serving members who have faithfully served with lots still to contribute, who deserve respect, as well as the new intake who subscribe to Momentum values.
 Looking at the disarray of the Conservatives and its policies that penalize the “have nots” and the lack of a credible opposition, we need a strong Labour movement that can put aside differences without compromising beliefs, take a balanced view, is united, and deals with the issues that matter!